Introduction to MySQL Server

 - In 2010, Sun Microsystems was further acquired by Oracle.

-The latest version of the MySQL server is 8.0, which was released on April 19, 2018. - It can virtually run on any platform such as Linux, Solaris, and Windows.
-It is the most popular and most widely RDBMS because it is an open-source and freeware DB Server that provides much-advanced database functionalities.
+The latest version of the MySQL server is 8.0, which was released on April 19, 2018. - It can virtually run on any platform, such as Linux, Solaris, and Windows.
+It is the most popular RDBMS because it is an open-source and freeware DB server providing much-advanced database functionalities.

 Examples

-- Google, Facebook, Yahoo, and lots of other Tech giants have employed MySQL to enhance their data processing capabilities.
+- Google, Facebook, Yahoo, and other Tech giants have employed MySQL to enhance their data processing capabilities.

-- MySQL is a very important component for LAMP, which is a web development platform with Linux as the operating system, Apache as the webserver, MySQL as RDBMS, and PHP as a programming language.
-Nevertheless, Python or Perl can be used as well instead of PHP as the programming or scripting language.
+- MySQL is essential for LAMP, a web development platform with the Linux operating system, Apache as the web server, MySQL as RDBMS, and PHP as a programming language.
+Nevertheless, Python or Perl can be used instead of PHP as the programming or scripting language.

-- It can be used everywhere, where the Data needs to be stored in a relational manner, i.e., in a tabular format.
+- It can be used everywhere where the Data needs to be stored relationally, i.e., in a tabular format.
 Every table has a primary key, and rows can relate to each other using this primary key.

 Architecture of MySQL Server